 The school day begins at 8:15 a.m.
-Students are not permitted in the building prior to 7:30 am unless they are an "Early Bird" student.
+Students are not permitted in the building prior to 7:30 am unless they are enrolled in "Early Bird."
 After the school day begins, students must enter and sign-in and out at the main office.
-Students leaving early for medical or dental appointments or for some other school approved reason, must bring a note from home with a parent's or guardian's signature and phone number, and present this note to the attendance clerk at the beginning of the school day.
+Students leaving early for medical or dental appointments or for some other school approved reason must bring a note from home with a parent's or guardian's signature and phone number, and they must present this note to the attendance clerk at the beginning of the school day.